New Yakima County COVID-19 cases surpass 200 for the third time in less than a month

 Total recoveries rose to 3,475 the day before Gov. Jay Inslee’s order to make masks mandatory statewide goes into effect.
 Yakima County businesses must turn people away if they don’t wear face coverings and businesses that don’t follow the order could face fines, judicial action or loss of their license for noncompliance.

 Yakima Transit announced Thursday it will also require riders to wear face coverings starting Friday.
-As with the state order, the city's announcement makes exceptions for those with certain disabilities or health conditions, people who are deaf or hard of hearing, and children ages two and under, while kids aged three to five are encouraged but not required to wear masks..
+As with the state order, the city’s announcement makes exceptions for those with certain disabilities or health conditions, people who are deaf or hard of hearing, and children ages 2 and under, while kids aged 3 to 5 are encouraged but not required to wear masks.